 - Klara von Neumann—coded the first simulation program, codenamed Monte Carlo.
 It was the second major project to run on the first programmable computer ENIAC.
 It was the first program to (1) use function calls, (2) be loaded into the computer with the input data, (3) generate pseudorandom numbers.
 She had a famous husband, also working on the same project, but if it was a current science project, she’d probably be the first author of a paper.
 Read more here.
 I guess programming ENIAC wasn’t like “import numpy as np” either.

 - Mary Tsingou—was a part of the Fermi-Pasta-Ulam project (like the above, a post-Manhattan-project project, kicking off the field of nonlinear science, a precursor of complex systems).
 According to this paper, she deserved much more than being mentioned in the acknowledgment.

 These four had their career peaks well before I was born.
 There are, of course, more women the closer to now we get.
 Just to mention two still active that I believe deserve more attention:

 - Miriam Kretzschmar—who, as far as I know, made the first computational network theory paper.
 In the sense that you study how a dynamic system depends on the network structure by generating networks with a tunable structure and then simulating the dynamic system on these networks.
 This is one of the most common methods of mine (and many other network theorists).
 Once again, a little disclaimer about that paper being the first (please tell me if I’m wrong).

 - Fan Chung Graham—essentially, the little I know of extremal and random graph theory, I learned from her papers.
 With all due respect to the other luminaries and disciples of Erdős, it is easier to start with an FCG paper than a textbook in that field.

-Honorable mention goes to my postdoc advisor Stephanie Forrest from whom I learned a lot (even though her pioneering scientific achievements are in a bit different direction than my research focus).
+Honorable mention goes to my postdoc advisor Stephanie Forrest from whom I learned a lot (even though her pioneering scientific achievements are in a bit different direction than my current research focus).